What are resistance bands good for?

 Resistance band workouts for weight loss

 Resistance band workouts are great for weight loss because they don’t require any equipment and can be done anywhere.
-They’re also a good alternative to more traditional weight training if you’re trying to lose weight, especially if you have bad knees or other injuries that make it difficult for you to do squats or other exercises on a regular basis.
+They’re also a good alternative to more traditional weight training if you’re trying to lose weight, especially if you have bad knees or other injuries that make it difficult to do squats or other exercises regularly.

-Resistance bands are made of latex or rubber and come in different levels of resistance.
+Resistance bands are made of latex or rubber and come in different resistance levels.
 The amount of tension or force required to stretch them is determined by the thickness of the band and the length of its elasticity.

 See also